Heritage Series: Nuestra Señora de Gracia Church (Guadalupe Church)

 Front of Guadalupe Church

-Anyway, Guadalupe Church is one of the churches that we considered when Khris and I were planning for our wedding.
-However, it was already booked on our preferred date so it didn't push through.
+Anyway, Guadalupe Church is one of the churches that we considered when Mommy Khris and I were planning our wedding.
+However, it was already booked on our preferred date, so it didn't push through.

-To go to Guadalupe Church, if you are coming from Quezon City, a quick right turn in a narrow road right after Guadalupe Bridge will bring you to this hidden gem.
+To go to Guadalupe Church, if you are coming from Quezon City, a quick right turn on a narrow road right after the Guadalupe Bridge will bring you to this hidden gem.

 History of Guadalupe Church